mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 As TangoJS Panel can be configured to either work with an existing Tango infrastructure or use an in-memory mocked database, it is suitable for both demonstrational purposes and production grade deployments.

-We showed how Docker and Docker Compose can be used to automate the configuration and deployment in both cases.
+Reliable target enviroment and configuration management is as important as the application itself.
+We showed how Docker and Docker Compose can be used to automate the configuration and deployment of the application.
+Use of lightweight containers allowed to maintain application built from a couple of loosely connected components with no performance overhead.
+Such approach allows one to use the same environment for development and production.
+This greatly reduces effort needed for performing the deployments.

 # References